Reginald Latson: Further charges and conditional pardon

 In August of 2013, Latson was arrested at a group home after he threatened to harm himself and staff called the police.
 He was accused of assaulting an officer and trying to take his weapon.
 The officer was not harmed.

 In December, a grand jury indicted him on these counts.
-The lawyers made largely of the same arguments as the first trial.
+The lawyers made largely the same arguments as the first trial.
 In March of 2014, Latson was convicted on the two counts as well as a probation violation, and ordered back to prison for a year, where he spent time in solitary confinement.

 A few months later, Latson was charged with assaulting a corrections officer at the Rappahannock Regional Jail.
 Latson was on suicide watch, and was being moved between areas of the jail when the assault occurred.
 The officer was not seriously injured.

 According to a later lawsuit, Latson was tased and then strapped to a restraint chair for nearly nine hours.
 He was then kept in solitary confinement for longer than a month in a cell that lacked a proper bed and toilet.
 Then he was transferred to the Marion Treatment Center where he spent several more months in isolation.
 According to the ACLU of Virginia, Latson had been taken off his psychiatric medication before the incident occurred.
 He was convicted of the assault and another probation violation, and given a sentence of six months in prison, to be followed by a five-year stay in a residential treatment facility in Florida.

 One newspaper, the San Francisco Bay View, had already called for Latson's pardon in 2011.
 With this new trial, the attention intensified.
 Ruth Marcus wrote about the case regularly in her opinion column at the Washington Post.
 The Washington Post and The Virginian-Pilot published supporting editorials.
 Aside from newspapers, the Autistic Self Advocacy Network (ASAN), the Arc, and the ACLU of Virginia called for his release.

 Concurrently with the events described so far, Virginia's mental health system had been the subject of investigation by the federal Department of Justice.
 A 2008 investigation of the Central Virginia Training Center had been extended to encompass Virginia's mental health system at large.
 One finding was that the state needlessly institutionalized the intellectually disabled, and failed to provide adequate community-based treatment.

 On January 20, 2015, Latson was given a conditional pardon by Governor Terry McAuliffe.
 This sent him directly to the residential treatment program rather than further jail.
 The pardon stipulated that Latson remain under supervision, with the possibility of being arrested and returned to prison if any violation occurred.
 Alexander described the supervision as very restrictive, and that Latson could do little without asking permission from his group home and his probation officer.